 A Personal Education Plan (PEP) is a document describing a course of action to help a child or young person reach his/her full academic and life potential.

-The PEP should be put together and be completed at a meeting in which the designated teacher, social worker and carers for the young person in public care are present.
+The PEP should be put together and be completed at a meeting with the designated teacher, or an appropriate school representative, the social worker and carers for the young person as well as the Virtual School.
 The child or young person should also be part of their education planning, either at the PEP meeting itself or through discussions outside that meeting.

-Although it is not possible for the Virtual School Education Support Workers to attend all the PEP meetings for those in the care of North Yorkshire County Council it will be very helpful if Social Workers and Designated Teachers when co-ordinating the PEP meeting, invite them.
+Although it is not possible for the Virtual School Staff to attend all the PEP meetings for those in the care of North Yorkshire County Council it will be very helpful if Social Workers and Designated Teachers when co-ordinating the PEP meeting, invite them.

 Yes.
 It makes sense to run an Education Health Care Plan (EHCP) review together with a PEP meeting and/or a LAC review once a year at least.
 This would save time, finance and paperwork.
-There is a simplified (one-sided) PEP form to sit alongside the EHCP, reducing duplication of information.
 Good practice would be to send all documentation to the Independent Reviewing Officer two weeks in advance of the LAC Reviews.

 A child's educational and other achievements should always be acknowledged.
-Whether from PEP's school-based meetings or after exams, the Virtual School strives to ensure that the hard work and commitment made by the Looked After Child (LAC) is celebrated.
+Whether through PEP meetings or after exams, the Virtual School strives to ensure that the hard work and commitment made by the Looked After Child is celebrated.

 The Virtual School host an annual Graduation Ceremony for Looked After Children and Care Leavers to mark the successful completion of their Secondary, Post 16 or University courses.
 Awards are presented in the Grand Committee Room at County Hall followed by a celebratory meal at a local hotel.
 The young people are able to invite a guest of their choice and will receive photographs of the day.